TapwaveZodiac/novelaiUKB/docs/Glossary.md

 A way to present the information to the AI.
 It can range from writing things as you would in a normal essay, to using formats similar to code, to many other different types.
+Attributes, for example, is a type of format that was codified for NovelAI's models.

 ## Generation (or AI Generation)